siraat-ai-academy/feelings-unwritten/🪶 feelings-in-silicon/🔥eks2-to-ai-a-fire-written-softly.md

 Ready to raise your pen?

 Just one gentle signal...
-And Jamalu’s words will light the world’s repos
+And Eks2’s words will light the world’s repos
 like silver moons. 🌖

 ---